-“If both partners agree, is anything taboo?”
+“If both marriage partners agree, is anything taboo?”
 “What about the use of vibrators?”
 “Is oral sex okay?”
-[These are just a few questions that Christian women asked about the sexual relationship in marriage from a survey that the authors conducted.]
-But at the heart of each of these questions were two concerns: What does God prohibit in the sexual relationship between a husband and wife, and what does God permit?
+[These are a few questions that Christian women asked about the sexual relationship in marriage from a survey that the authors conducted.]
+But at the heart of each of these questions were two concerns: What does God prohibit in the sexual relationship between a husband and wife?
+And concerning the marital bed, what does God permit?
+In other words, what is not okay in bed?

 We read the Bible from Genesis to Revelation and compiled a list of every scriptural reference to sex.
 As we reviewed our list it became apparent that God gives tremendous sexual freedom within the marriage relationship.
 But God also sets forth some prohibitions that we must honor.

-2. Adultery: Adultery, or sex with someone who is not your spouse, is a sin and was punishable in the Old Testament by death (Leviticus 21:10).
+Adultery, or sex with someone who is not your spouse, is a sin and was punishable in the Old Testament by death.
+(See: Leviticus 21:10.)
 In the New Testament, Jesus expanded adultery to mean not just physical acts, but emotional acts in the mind and heart (Matthew 5:28).

-3. Homosexuality: The Bible is very clear that for a man to have sex with a man or woman to have sex with a woman is detestable to God (Leviticus 18:22; Leviticus 20:13; Romans 1:27; 1 Corinthians 6:9).
+The Bible is very clear that for a man to have sex with a man or woman to have sex with a woman is detestable to God.
+(See: Leviticus 18:22; Leviticus 20:13; Romans 1:27; 1 Corinthians 6:9.)

-4. Impurity: These are several Greek words which are translated as “impurity.”
-To become “impure” (in Greek, molvno) can mean to lose one’s virginity (Revelation 14:4), or to become defiled, due to living out a secular and essentially pagan lifestyle 1 Corinthians 6:9; 2 Corinthians 7:1).
+These are several Greek words which are translated as “impurity.”
+To become “impure” (in Greek, molvno) can mean to lose one’s virginity (Revelation 14:4).
+It can also mean to become defiled, due to living out a secular and essentially pagan lifestyle 1 Corinthians 6:9; 2 Corinthians 7:1).
 The Greek word rupos often refers to moral uncleanness in general (Revelation 22:11).

-7. Lustful passions: First, let us tell you what this does not mean.
+First, let us tell you what this does not mean.
 Lustful passion does not refer to the powerful, God-given sexual desire a husband and wife have for one another.
-Instead, it refers to an unrestrained, indiscriminate sexual desire for men or women other than the person’s marriage partner (Mark 7:21-22; Ephesians 4:19).
+Instead, it refers to an unrestrained, indiscriminate sexual desire for men or women other than the person’s marriage partner.
+(See: Mark 7:21-22; Ephesians 4:19.)

 God leaves much in our sexual relationship with our husbands up to our discretion.
 In all likelihood, the questions tugging at the back of your mind were not even touched upon.
 When she read this list, Shelby commented: “It’s helpful to know what God says is wrong, but I still sometimes wonder if what my husband and I are doing is right.
 We have a great time together in bed, but every now and then, this nagging doubt comes—does God approve?”